infinitydaemon/OpSec-Kernel/Documentation/admin-guide/md.rst

      suspended (not supported yet)
          All IO requests will block.
 The array can be reconfigured.

-         Writing this, if accepted, will block until array is quiescent
+         Writing this, if accepted, will block until array is quiessent

      readonly
          no resync can happen.  no superblocks get written.